Thodor12/RSA-Resources/pages/source/_posts/2021-09-01-logical-operators-short-circuiting.md

 As mentioned earlier, when the `<firstOperand>` of `or` is truthy, it’s evaluated and returned, **without evaluating the `<secondOperand>`**.
 And it was also mentioned, when the `<firstOperand>` of `and` is falsy, it’s evaluated and returned, without evaluating the `<secondOperand>`.
 This idea of `or` and `and` only evaluating what it needs depending on the truthyness or falsyness of its operands is called **short circuit evaluation** or **short circuiting**, for short.

 An important thing to keep in mind is that although this section focuses on short circuiting with the logical operators, **short circuiting isn’t just limited to them**.
-That is, [if-elseif statements can also short circuit their conditions.](https://devforum.roblox.com/t/does-short-circuiting-an-if-statement-exist-in-lua/234677){:target="_blank"}
+That is, [if-elseif statements can also short circuit their conditions.](#link1)

 ### Pseudo Ternary
+**IMPORTANT UPDATE: Roblox now officially supports ternary like operations, see [here](#link2)**

 Some programming languages provide direct support for something called the ternary `?` operator, or ternary, for short.
 However, Lua(u) doesn’t.
 Nonetheless, you can think of the ternary as a shorthand, for using if-else statements, that operates on three operands.
 Here’s its general syntax:

 ```lua